-Daughter Jennifer Lynch was 17 when she watched her father fall in love with Isabella Rossellini on the Blue Velvet set.
-She resists a characterisation of Lynch as any sort of lothario, and says his roving affection was never based in selfishness.
+His daughter, Jennifer Lynch, was 17 when she watched her father fall in love with Isabella Rossellini on the Blue Velvet set.
+She resists a characterization of Lynch as any sort of lothario, and says his roving affection was never based in selfishness.
 From the warmth of the interviews, this feels very true.
 "When he loves you, you are the most loved, and he’s happy and giddy and he has ideas and gets creative and the whole thing is insanely romantic."

-It's true that however heartbroken they may have been at the time that their relationships with Lynch failed, or when they were abandoned, all the women were – and in some ways remain – completely infatuated with him.
-"Something that’s been a constant throughout Lynch’s life is that he’s like catnip to women," McKenna summarises.
+It's true that however heartbroken they may have been at the time that their relationships with Lynch failed, or when they were abandoned, all the women were—and in some ways remain—completely infatuated with him.
+"Something that’s been a constant throughout Lynch’s life is that he’s like catnip to women," McKenna summarizes.

-This makes for some colourful anecdotes – the amorous feelings of many of the Twin Peaks female cast, for one.
+This makes for some colorful anecdotes—the amorous feelings of many of the Twin Peaks female cast, for one.
 In another glorious section, Lynch remembers kissing Elizabeth Taylor at the Oscars when he was nominated for Blue Velvet.
 "She’s sitting down and I’m standing, and there’s Elizabeth Taylor’s face right there, and I lean down and I see these violet eyes and this face, and I go down on these lips and I keep going down, her lips are miles deep."

-"David's work was the centre of our life," recalls first wife Reavey.
+"David's work was the center of our life," recalls first wife Reavey.
 "I had no doubt that he loved me, but he said, 'The work is the main thing and it has to come first.'"
-Lynch responds that he loved Reavey, but says they probably wouldn't have got married were she not pregnant, "because marriage doesn’t fit into the art life".
-Second wife Fisk said that he made it clear she wasn’t wanted on the set of The Elephant Man.
-What becomes apparent is a firm differentiation for him between his two lives: his "art" life and his home life – a concept admittedly muddied by the love affairs that blossomed while he was at work.
+Lynch responds that he loved Reavey, but says they probably wouldn't have got married were she not pregnant "because marriage doesn’t fit into the art life."
+His second wife Fisk said that he made it clear she wasn’t wanted on the set of The Elephant Man.
+What becomes apparent is a firm differentiation for him between his two lives: His "art" life and his home life—a concept admittedly muddied by the love affairs that blossomed while he was at work.

-This was an unwavering attitude as life went on, that if anything solidified by his marriage to fourth wife, Emily Stofle.
-"There are kites and there are kite-holders, and she’s just happy to be the kite-holder and let her partner soar," comments Chrysta Bell, a guest at the couple's 2009 wedding.
+This was an unwavering attitude as life went on, that if anything solidified by his marriage to his fourth wife, Emily Stofle.
+"There are kites and there are kite holders, and she’s just happy to be the kite holder and let her partner soar," comments Chrysta Bell, a guest at the couple's 2009 wedding.

 "Before we had our daughter, David said, 'Why can't I be enough?
 Why do you have to have a baby?'" remembers Stofle.
 When she said she wanted one, he replied (her words): "Then I need you to know that I have to do my work and I don't want to be made to feel guilty."

-There's an especially cheerless account from Stofle of Lynch moving out of their marital bedroom during the making of Twin Peaks: The Return in order to think.
-He admits at the end of the book that he wasn’t as good a dad as his dad was, who, though loving, was often absent, off living his own life, throughout Lynch's childhood.
+There's an especially cheerless account from Stofle of Lynch moving out of their marital bedroom during the making of Twin Peaks: The Return.
+He admits at the end of the book that he wasn’t as good of a dad as his dad was, who, though loving, was often absent, off living his own life, throughout Lynch's childhood.

-Not merely a stabilising presence, women were vital to Lynch's vision.
-Comedian-producer Mel Brooks, a friend of Lynch's, offers: "He's all screwed up, too, of course, and he projects his own emotional and sexual turmoil into his work and assaults us with the feelings he’s being assaulted by."
+Not merely a stabilizing presence, women were vital to Lynch's vision.
+Comedian and producer Mel Brooks, a friend of Lynch's, offers: "He's all screwed up, too, of course, and he projects his own emotional and sexual turmoil into his work and assaults us with the feelings he’s being assaulted by."